 in Curating, Zurich University of the Arts (ZHdK)

-Tanya is the recipient of four awards for her work in the field of art.
+Tanya is the recipient of four awards for her work in the field of culture.